toptobes/Haskell-In-C99/README.md

     return m.isNothing ? m : Just $ Call $ fn, fromJust (m) end2
 }

-// _Generic's not really extensible ik, might break my rules slightly and add a pre-compilation script to collect
+// _Generic's not really extensible ik, might break my rules slightly and add a pre-pre-processor
-// typeclass method implementations and aggregate them in the _Generics
+// script to collect typeclass method implementations and aggregate them in the _Generics
 #define fmap(self, fn) _Generic(self, Maybe: fmapMaybe(self, fn))

 // Using a deferred definition here so fmap can be used with $ as well